Becoming financially independent and wealthy is the American dream. One of the best ways to achieve the American dream is by investing in real estate.

 Yet, every type of real estate can be a rental property, including multi-family homes, apartments, and commercial properties.

-You make a profit in long-term buy-and-hold real estate investing through rental income and property appreciation.
+You make a profit in long-term buy-and-hold real estate investing through rental income and property value appreciation.
 Rental income is straightforward.
 Your tenants pay you monthly rent that you can use to pay the mortgage and other expenses.

 You can also save rent payments to purchase another rental property.